Bilateral hydrogenation induced high-Chern-number quantum anomalous Hall state in monolayer Cr$_2$Ge$_2$Te$_6$: RESULTS

 Both Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$ and its hydrogenated derivative Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$H$_{\text{6}}$ consistently exhibit a ferromagnetic ground state.
 The exchange coupling parameters $J_{\text{1}}$, $J_{\text{2}}$ and $J_{\text{3}}$ are detailed in Table \ref{tab: J-cst-cgt}, where positive values denote ferromagnetic coupling and negative values indicate antiferromagnetic coupling.
 The nearest coupling $J_{\text{1}}$ in Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$H$_{\text{6}}$ dramatically increases by 3.06 times, soaring from 17.93 meV in Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$ to 54.93 meV.
 While long-range antiferromagnetic coupling $J_{\text{3}}$ is also strengthened, a crucial observation is the transition of the next-nearest coupling $J_{\text{2}}$ from AFM to FM.
 Moreover, the $E_{\text{SIA}}$ values are 0.70 and 5.30 meV/Cr for Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$ and Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$H$_{\text{6}}$, respectively, while positive $E_{\text{SIA}}$ values indicate an out-of-plane easy magnetization axis for both materials.
 This synergistic effect, driven by the dominant enhanced ferromagnetic $J_{\text{1}}$, transition from AFM to FM in $J_{\text{2}}$ and enhanced $E_{\text{SIA}}$, is directly responsible for the significantly enhanced FM in Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$H$_{\text{6}}$ and indicates a higher Curie temperature $T_{\text{C}}$.

 Fig. \ref{fig: fig2-b} illustrates the calculated normalized magnetization as a function of temperature, obtained via the Monte Carlo method \cite{MonteCarloMethod1, MonteCarloMethod2} based on model Eq. \eqref{eq: cgt-H-J1J2J3}.
 A rescaling method is adopted to provide the improved estimation of Curie temperature.
 The calculated Monte Carlo Curie temperature $T_{\text{C}}^{\text{MC}}$ for Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$ is 54 K, which we correlate with the experimental value $T_{\text{C}}^{\text{EXP}}$ of 28 K \cite{Cr2Ge2Te6-FMsemiconductor-Tc30K}.
 Based on the ratio of 1.93, all calculated $T_{\text{C}}^{\text{MC}}$ are divided by this factor.
 Both resacled and unscaled results are presented in Table \ref{tab: J-cst-cgt}. $T_{\text{C}}$ of Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$H$_{\text{6}}$ is dramatically enhanced to 198 K, which is approximately 7.06 times larger than that of Cr$_{\text{2}}$Ge$_{\text{2}}$Te$_{\text{6}}$.
+Notice the rescaled result is used only as a reference to compare relative trends and should not be viewed as a quantitative prediction.